Making learning accessible for every student

 SMART Sync classroom management software

-SMART Sync software makes it easy for teachers to share content from their screen with individual students, helping them to see in detail what is being presented.
-The software also helps students with additional learning needs
+SMART Sync software makes it easy for teachers to share content from their screen with individual students, helping them see in detail what is being presented.
+The software also helps students with special needs

 - Remain engaged and included in lessons, even if students are working on individual laptops or computers